kof-coder/cs4412-project/README.md

 ## Mining Technique Used

-**K-Means Clustering**
+**K-MEANS Clustering**

-The steps followed in the mining process are as follows:
+The steps followed in the mining process:
 1. Data preprocessing
 2. Feature engineering
 3. Standardization
 4. Silhouette method
-5. K-Means Clustering
+5. K-MEANS Clustering
 6. Cluster interpretation

 ---

 ## Key Insight Example

-The initial results obtained indicate that power naps are effective in improving alertness compared to the effects of coffee, although the effects on productivity and moods are similar.
+The initial results obtained show that power naps have positive effects on improving alertness compared to the effect of coffee, though they have similar effects on productivity and moods.

 ---